microsoft/kafka-connect-cosmosdb/doc/Performance_Testing.md

 In addition, we installed Prometheus and Grafana to monitor relevant Kafka metrics.
 We used the upstream [Confluent Inc. dashboard template](https://github.com/confluentinc/cp-helm-charts/tree/master/grafana-dashboard) to visualize the standard Kafka components in Grafana.

-### Kafka Connect Installation
+### Kafka Connect

 The connect cluster used for the performance testing consists of **three** workers (pods in the k8s context).
 Each worker pod has the following specifications:

-- 2.66 CPUs (approx. 8 cores across all 3 workers)
+- 2.66 cores (approx. 8 cores across all 3 workers)
 - 2Gib Memory
 - 2GB Heap

 The worker pods are built with a [custom Docker image](../src/docker/Dockerfile), created using the upstream Kafka connect image as a base and the Cosmos DB connectors code installed on top.

-The steps for installing Kafka and the Connect cluster can be found in this [documentation](https://github.com/microsoft/kafka-connect-cosmosdb/tree/perf-testing/perf#deploy-kafka-and-kafka-connect-with-helm).
+The steps for installing Kafka and the Connect cluster can be found in this [documentation](../src/perf/README.md#deploy-kafka-and-kafka-connect-with-helm).

+### Load Client

+We used the `kafka-producer-perf-test` CLI to generate load into a single Kafka topic.
+This CLI is included in within a [custom Docker image](../src/docker/Dockerfile.sinkperf), created using the upstream Kafka client image as a base.
+The custom image is built with JSON payload files (from 100B to 50kB for each message) that are used for generating the load.
+Similarly to installing the Kafka connect cluster, the load client can be deployed using a Helm chart (steps can be found [here](../src/perf/README.md#deploy-kafka-load-client)).
+One thing to note is that load client is installed in the same namespace that the Kafka pods are installed such that the traffic is sent via the local network.

+The load client directly works with the Sink connector since load is generated into a Kafka topic and the connector can ingest this traffic.
+We also use the same load client with the source connector and this approach is a bit more implicit.

+For example, we have the load client sending messages into a Kafka topic, and a sink connector is setup to send these records into Cosmos at a certain throughput.
+Essentially, we are sending load into Cosmos at a specific rate, which is ideal for testing the source connector.
+While there certainly are alternatives in generating load into a Cosmos instance, we decided to adopt the same load client so that the load going into the sink and the source connectors are identical.
+This also ensures that the performance results between the both types of connectors are consistent and comparable.

 ## Sink Connector Performance